sigstore/docs/content/en/cosign/kubernetes.md

 If signatures are located in a different repository, it can be specified along with the `key` or `keyless` definition.
 When no `source` is specified for the key, the expectation is that the signature is colocated with the image.

-**Note:** Currently, credentials used for the remote source repository are the ones provided in the PodSpec providing resource under `imagePullSecrets`.
+**Note:** By default, credentials used for the remote source repository are the ones provided in the PodSpec providing resource under `imagePullSecrets`.
-Support for specifying credentials within the `ClusterImagePolicy` key is in development and consideration.

 To define a `source`, under the corresponding `authorities` node, `source` can be specified.